 My freshman class usually does a basic strawberry DNA extraction.
 This is a really simple lab that can be done with minimal supplies.
-When I see some of these students again in my AP biology class, I like to make this lab a little more challenging.

 In this version, students extract DNA from several samples and compare the amounts and appearance.
 Strawberries are still the best specimens, mainly because they are octoploid (they have 8 sets of chromosomes!).
 A close second is the kiwi, which is hexaploid and contain an impressive 174 chromosomes.
 In both cases, you can easily see the strands of DNA from the precipitate in either sample.